phanumat/Documentation/getting-started/first-smartapp.rst

 .. important::

-    By requiring users to select which devices the SmartApp will work with, SmartThings is providing a basic security feature - SmartThings can only control those devices which a user explicitly chooses.
+    By requiring users to select which devices the SmartApp will work with, PEA HiVE is providing a basic security feature - PEA HiVE can only control those devices which a user explicitly chooses.
     SmartApps cannot control devices which the user did not select, and this is by design.

-To summarize, when the user selects and installs the SmartApp from within SmartThings mobile app, they will be prompted to select a device that supports the switch capability.
+To summarize, when the user selects and installs the SmartApp from within PEA HiVE mobile app, they will be prompted to select a device that supports the switch capability.
-The SmartThings mobile app will provide them with a list of devices for this user's Location that support the switch capability.
+The PEA HiVE mobile app will provide them with a list of devices for this user's Location that support the switch capability.
 The device chosen will then be identified within the SmartApp as ``theswitch``.

 We covered a lot of information for such a small amount of code because it's important that you understand the importance of ``preferences`` and capabilities.